-Most people think a sprayer is great for cleaning or washing dishes, but it is possible to develop kitchen sink sprayer problems.
-These problems can range from a kitchen faucet stuck on spray mode to a sink sprayer that's vibrating.
+Kitchen sink sprayers are great for cleaning or washing dishes Over time, it is possible to develop kitchen sink sprayer problems, ranging from a kitchen faucet stuck on spray mode to a sink sprayer that's vibrating.

 Video of the Day

 Things You'll Need

 1. Shut Off the Water

 Turn off the hot and cold water at the shut-off valves located under the sink.
 If there are no shut-off, you can turn the water off at the main shut-off valve located where your water pipe enters the house.
 This will turn off the water to the entire house.
 Turn the kitchen faucet handle to the "on" position to drain water from it.

 If the trigger of the sink sprayer is stuck on, work a flat-head screwdriver under the handle of the spray nozzle and push down on the spray button to stop the nozzle from spraying.
 If you can't get the spray button to move, put some WD-40 or other penetrating oil on the button and press the trigger several times to make it slide in and out easier.
 If this seems to work, turn the water valves back on and test it.

 If your kitchen faucet is still stuck on spray mode or your kitchen sink sprayer vibrates, the problem is with the diverter, which diverts water from the faucet to the sprayer and is located inside the faucet.